Leading Irish Novelist

-Edna O'Brien, Ireland's leading novelist, will be the first speaker in the Elizabeth Shanley Gerson Memorial Irish Literature program.
+Colum McCann, one of the most celebrated of the new generation of Irish novelists, will be the third speaker in the Elizabeth Shanley Gerson Memorial Irish Literature program.